Rhodium(III) bromide: Structure

 Rhodium(III) bromide adopts the aluminium chloride crystal structure.

 Reactions

 Rhodium(III) bromide is a starting material for the synthesis of other rhodium halides.
-For example, it reacts with bromine trifluoride to form rhodium(IV) fluoride and with aqueous potassium iodide to form rhodium(III) fluoride.
+For example, it reacts with bromine trifluoride to form rhodium(IV) fluoride and with aqueous potassium iodide to form rhodium(III) iodide.
 Like most other rhodium trihalides, anhydrous RhBr3 is insoluble in water.
 The dihydrate RhBr3·2H2O forms when rhodium metal reacts with hydrochloric acid and bromine.